Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Introduction

 While much of the literature focuses on static disparities, fewer studies document how macroeconomic fluctuations impact black and white workers differently.
 Notably, \citet{couch2010last} demonstrate that black workers are disproportionately affected during recessions, being the last hired in upturns and the first fired in downturns. \citet{biddle2013wage} find that the discriminatory wage gap is procyclical, widening during economic expansions.
 Similarly, \citet{cajner2017racial} show that black workers experience higher unemployment rate volatility and are more likely to be involuntarily employed part-time. \citet{daly2020labor} suggest that limited employment opportunities for black workers contribute to the growing racial earnings gap.
-Our paper adds to this body of work by evaluating the impact of hiring discrimination on the cyclical aspects of racial disparities, examining how discriminatory practices exacerbate volatility and cyclicality in employment and wages for black workers.
+Recent research by \citet{boulware2019labor, boulware2024explains} further highlights that racial disparities intensify during downturns, driven by increased hiring discrimination and differential sensitivity of black employment to cyclical fluctuations, effects that cannot be fully attributed to black workers' concentration in cyclically sensitive industries.
+Our paper adds to this body of work by evaluating the impact of hiring discrimination on the cyclical aspects of racial disparities, examining how discriminatory practices exacerbate the volatility and cyclicality of employment and wages for black workers.